-IX.
-Running
+X. Running

 - 1. The ball is spotted where the ball is when the flag is pulled. - 2.
 The quarterback cannot directly run with the ball.
-The quarterback is the offensive player who receives the snap. - 3.
-Only direct handoffs behind the line of scrimmage are permitted.
+The quarterback is the offensive player who receives the snap. - Only direct handoffs behind the line of scrimmage are permitted.
 Handoffs may be in front, behind or to the side of the offensive player but must be behind the line of scrimmage.
 The offense may use multiple handoffs. - a.
 "Center sneak" play is no longer allowed.
-The QB is not allowed to handoff to the center on the first handoff of theplay. - b.
+The QB is not allowed to handoff to the center on the first handoff of the play. - b.
 Any player who receives a handoff can throw the ball from behind the line of scrimmage. - c.
 Once the ball has been handed off, in front, behind or to the side of the quarterback, the seven-second passing clock is eliminated, and all defensive players are eligible to rush. - 4.
-Absolutely NO pitches or laterals of any kind. - 5.
+Definition of a "Legal Handoff" Total loss of possession directly from 1 offensive play to another. - 5.
+Absolutely NO pitches or laterals of any kind. - 6.
 No-run Zones are located 5 yards before each end zone and 5 yards on either side of midfield are designed to avoid short-yardage power-running situations.
 Teams are not allowed to run in these zones if the subsequent line is LIVE.
-(Reminder: Each offensive team approaches only TWO no-run zones in each drive one 5 yards from midfield to gain the first down and one 5 yards from the goal line to score a TD). - 6.
-Runners may not leave their feet to advance the ball.
-Diving, leaping, or jumping to avoid a flag pull is considered flag guarding. - 7.
-Spinning/Jump Cuts are allowed, but players cannot leave their feet to avoid a flag pull. - a.
-Players spinning out of control will be called for flag guarding. - 8.
-Ballcarriers may leave their feet and the play will continue for spinning, jump cuts, QB's passing progression or if there is a clear indication that he/she has done so to avoid a collision with another player and the play will continue without stoppage. - 9.
+(Reminder: Each offensive team approaches only TWO no-run zones in each drive one 5 yards from midfield to gain the first down and one 5 yards from the goal line to score a TD). - 7.
+Runners are not permitted to dive or hurdle any player while advancing the ball. - 8.
+Ballcarriers may leave their feet and the play will continue for spinning, jump cuts, QB's passing progression or if there is a clear indication that he/she has done so to avoid a collision with another player and the play will continue without stoppage.
+However, if while leaving the ground, contact is made unnecessary roughness penalty may be enforced by the official. - 9.
 No blocking or "screening" is allowed at any time. - 10.
 Offensive players in close proximity of the ball-carrier must stop their motion once the ball has crossed the line of scrimmage.
-No running with the ball-carrier. - Flag obstruction All jerseys MUST be tucked in before play begins.
+No running with the ball-carrier. - 11.
+Flag obstruction All jerseys MUST be tucked in before play begins.
 The flags must be on the player's hips and free from obstruction.
-Deliberately obstructed flags will be considered flag guarding. - 12.
-Any player who receives a handoff can throw the ball from behind the line of scrimmage. - 13.
-Once the ball has been handed off in front, behind or to the side of the quarterback, all defensive players are eligible to rush.
+Deliberately obstructed flags will be considered flag guarding.

-X. Passing
+XI.
+Passing

 - 1. All passes must be thrown with one hand from behind the line of scrimmage, thrown forward and ball out of hand prior to breaching the line of scrimmage. - a.
-There is no intentional grounding - b.
+There is no intentional grounding. - b.
 All passes that do not cross the line of scrimmage, whether received or not, are illegal forward passes, unless touched by a defender. - c.
 The quarterback may throw the ball away to avoid a sack.
 Pass must go beyond the line of scrimmage. - 2.
 Shovel passes are allowed but must be received beyond the line of scrimmage. - 3.
 The quarterback has a seven-second "pass clock."
 If a pass is not thrown within the seven seconds, the play is dead, the down is consumed, and the ball is returned to the line of scrimmage.
 Once the ball is handed off, the 7-second rule is no longer in effect. - a.
 If the QB is standing in the end zone at the end of the 7-second clock, the ball is returned to the line of scrimmage (LOS). - b.
 If the quarterback throws the ball and then catches it, the play is dead and treated like an incomplete pass.